 History of the Canaan Dog

 However, the breed as we know it today was developed relatively recently, in the 1930s.
-The creation of the Canaan Dog breed was undertaken by a scientist who was an expert in pariah dogs—Dr. Rudolphina Menzel.
-Her Canaan Dogs were easily trained and highly skilled as sentry dogs, messengers, Red Cross helpers and land mine locators, as well as guarding and herding livestock.
+The creation of the Canaan Dog breed was undertaken by Dr. Rudolphina Menzel, a scientist, and an expert in pariah dogs.
+Her Canaan Dogs were easily trained and highly skilled as sentry dogs, messengers, Red Cross helpers, and land mine locators, as well as guarding and herding livestock.
 Today, the Canaan Dog is the national dog of Israel.

 Canaan Dog Care